-Acneiform eruptions are a group of disorders which are characterized by papules and pustules resembling acne vulgaris.
+Acneiform eruptions are a group of disorders that are characterized by papules and pustules resembling acne vulgaris.
 It has an acute onset and can affect any age group.
-The characteristic lesion may be a nodule, papule, pustular or a cyst.
+The characteristic lesion may be a nodule, papule, pustular or cyst.
 The major difference between acne vulgaris and acneiform eruptions is that the latter does not have comedones.

-There are many causes for acneiform eruptions including exposure to halogenated aromatic hydrocarbons and use of antibiotics like macrolides and penicillin.
+There are many causes for acneiform eruptions including exposure to halogenated aromatic hydrocarbons and the use of antibiotics like macrolides and penicillin.
 Other drugs that can also induce acneiform eruptions include nystatin, isoniazid, corticotropin, naproxen, and hydroxychloroquine.

 Many organisms can also induce acneiform eruptions like infections by Proteus, Klebsiella, Escherichia coli, and Enterobacter.
 Pityrosporum folliculitis caused by Malassezia furfur may also present on the trunk and upper extremities with pruritic eruptions.
-Infections which are known to cause acneiform eruptions include secondary syphilis, mycotic infections, cutaneous coccidioidomycosis, and Sporothrix schenckii.
+Infections that are known to cause acneiform eruptions include secondary syphilis, mycotic infections, cutaneous coccidioidomycosis, and Sporothrix schenckii.

 Prolonged and increased excretion of causative substances might irritate the follicular epithelium and produce an inflammatory reaction.